When CLP turned on its first generator in Hong Kong over a century ago, the territory's total electricity demand was just one tenth of a megawatt.

 CLP constructed one of India's largest supercritical coal-fired power plants at Jhajjar in Haryana State.
 We voluntarily installed flue gas desulphurisation equipment to reduce the environmental impact associated with coal, even though this was not required by law.
 The use of supercritical technology increases energy efficiency and thus reduces carbon intensity.

 CLP first invested in coal-fired power plants in Mainland China in 1998.
-We now have projects located in Beijing, Guangxi, Inner Mongolia, Liaoning and Shandong.
+We now have projects located in Guangxi, Inner Mongolia, Liaoning and Shandong.
 We have also invested in measures to improve environmental performance at these plants.
 Our most recent projects use supercritical and ultra-supercritical technology to improve energy efficiency and reduce carbon intensity.

 CLP owns and operates natural gas power stations across the Asia-Pacific region.
 Natural gas is the cleanest fossil fuel with low levels of nitrogen oxides emissions and extremely low levels of sulphur dioxide and particulates.
 Natural gas can be used in advanced combined cycle generating plants that achieve much higher levels of efficiency than conventional fossil-fired units, thereby reducing the carbon intensity of the CLP portfolio.